okdas/docker-transmission-openvpn/README.md

 to your request will be treated as "non-local" traffic and therefore be routed out through the VPN interface.

 ### How to fix this
-The container supports the `LOCAL_NETWORK` environment variable.
-For instance if your local network uses the IP range 192.168.0.0/24 you would pass `-e LOCAL_NETWORK=192.168.0.0/24`.
+The container supports the `local_network` environment variable.
+For instance if your local network uses the IP range 192.168.0.0/24 you would pass `-e local_network=192.168.0.0/24`.

 Alternatively you can reverse proxy the traffic through another container, as that container would be in the docker range.
 There is a reverse proxy being built with the container.
 You can run it using the command below or have a look in the repository proxy folder for inspiration for your own custom proxy.